 The AAMU/UAH Regional Inservice Center also has a lending library.
-Administrators and teachers in our districts can check out books, videos and the latest DVD’s to enhance your onsite professional development.
+Administrators and teachers in our districts are welcome to check out books, videos and the latest DVD’s to enhance your onsite professional development.

-Housed in our facility are two state initiatives, Science in Motion and Technology in Motion.
+Housed in our facility are state initiatives, Science in Motion.
 The AAMU/UAH Regional Inservice Center is here to serve YOU!!!!
-As a part of the Alabama A & M University family we too believe that “Service is Sovereign”.
+As a part of the Alabama A & M University family we too believe that “Service is Sovereignty”.

 For more information, please contact Dr. Tammy L. Alexander, at

 Book studies happening in our Inservice Schools for the Fall 2015-2016 School Year

 Owens Cross Roads Schools, Madison County, "Leaders of Their Own Learning, Grades K-3" by Leah Rugen & Libby Woodfin

 Albertville Primary, Albertville City Schools, "The Dailey Five", by Gail Boushey & Joan Moser

 Arab Elementary School, Arab City Schools, " Text Dependent Questions, Pathways to Close and Critical Reading, Grades K-5" by Douglas Fisher & Nancy Frey

 Blossomwood Elementary School, Huntsville City Schools, "High Impact Instructions" by Jim Knight